ryj1023/Fitness-Quiz/README.md

 <h1>Technical</h1>

-* Built using AngularJS for the front-end.
+The application is built using AngularJS for the front-end, and makes use of Angular's HTTP method.
-* Uses Angular's HTTP method for API calls.

 <h1>Upcoming Features</h1>

-Future features will include back-end functionality using NodeJS, MongoDB, and Express from the MEAN stack to allow the user to have personal profiles and save their customized settings.
-It will allow the user to select foods from the USDA API and store them in a database for the user to plan out their meals on any given day.
+* Back-end functionality using NodeJS, MongoDB, and Express from the MEAN stack to allow the user to have personal profiles and save their customized settings.
+* Functionality to allow the user to select foods from the USDA API and store them in a database for the user to plan out their meals on any given day.